 What are indicators?

-Our macro section talks about macroeconomic factors.
-At times, we also cover factors that are specific for a company—such as earnings and major developments.
-To understand industry dynamics, we cover industry primers and other industry pieces.
+Our Macro page discusses macroeconomic factors.
+At times, we also cover company-specific factors—such as earnings and major developments.
+To help you understand industry dynamics, we publish industry primers and other industry pieces.

-As the name suggests, indicators show what could happen to the industry in the short to medium term—within the next six months.
-Short-term movements in coal prices are affected by various parameters—like weather and natural gas prices.
-In that sense, they indicate coal prices’ short-term movements.
+As their name suggests, indicators show what could happen to the industry in the short-to-medium term—within the next six months.

 Market Realist believes in long-term investing.
 Why should short-term movements matter in the first place?
-Well, we believe that even for a long-term investor, entry and exit timing is important.
-When an investor wants to invest in or sell stocks (SPY) from a particular industry—like coal (KOL)—indicators can provide valuable clues regarding whether to invest or sell right then or wait a few more days.
+Well, we believe that, even for a long-term investor, entry and exit timing is important.
+When an investor wants to invest in or sell stocks (SPY) from a particular industry—like coal (KOL)—indicators can provide valuable clues about whether to invest, sell, or wait a few more days.